adovganich/warehouse-work-app/README.md

 4. MainActivity contains a list of invoices, refresh and logout buttons.
 5. List of invoices is a ListView with adaptor, refresh every application login or refresh-button click.

-All data is taken form server via API(Retrofit2).
+All data is taken from server via API(Retrofit2).
 Authentication on server is made by secure cookie (user id).